carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 ## Describing our first table
 We are going to use the Frictionless Python module to describe our first CSV table.

 Start Python or a new Jupyter Notebook and import the Frictionless module's `describe` function.
-As we'll be working with JSON and python dictionary data structures we will also import the PrettyPrinter module to return more readable dictionary data.
+As we'll be working with JSON and Python dictionary data structures we will also import the PrettyPrinter module to return more readable dictionary data.

 ~~~
 from frictionless import describe